filamentphp/filament/packages/notifications/docs/03-database-notifications.md

 </button>
 ```

-`$unreadNotificationsCount` is a variable automatically passed to this view, which provides it with a real-time count of the number of unread notifications the user has.
+`$unreadNotificationsCount` is a variable automatically passed to this view, which provides it with a real-time count of unread notifications the user has.

 In the service provider, point to this new trigger view: